ngwx/predicting_clothing_size_with_regression/README.md

 Project Description:

-This project aims to predict the clothing size of a customer using the renttherunway dataset to solve the problem of customers purchasing clothes online, only to find that the size does not fit them.
+This project predicts the clothing size of a customer using the renttherunway dataset to solve the problem of customers purchasing clothes online, only to find that the size does not fit them when they receive it.

 Linear Regression and KNN Regression models will be used in this project to predict the dress size of customers in order to alleviate the problem of online purchases being not fitting.
 By alleviating this issue, the business will not only receive better reviews on their site but it will also save on costs associated with returns.
+The customers will also save on time and effort to raise return requests and following up on such requests.

 The process consists of 3 components: Data Cleaning, Exploratory Data Analysis and Application of the Linear and KNN Regression models.